strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 deployment.apps/strimzi-cluster-operator env updated
 ```

-At this point the Cluster Operator will restart, and then will deploy the new Entity Operator containing the BTO.
+At this point the Cluster Operator restarts, and then will deploy the new Entity Operator containing the BTO.
-You can check the logs to confirm that the BTO is running fine.
+You can check the logs to confirm that the BTO is running fine:

 ```sh
 $ kubectl logs $(kubectl get po -l strimzi.io/name=my-cluster-entity-operator -o name) -c topic-operator | grep "Session deployed"
 2023-10-23 08:59:51,95138 INFO  [vert.x-eventloop-thread-1] Main:70 - Session deployed
 ```

-After that, you should see all your topics, including the auto-created internal topics.
+After that, you should see all your topics, including the auto-created internal topics:

 ```sh
 $ kubectl get kt